sneha-balamurali/fpga/introduction/setup_guide.md

 ```bash
 fpgautil -b led_blink.bit.bin
 ```
-7. If at any point you want to return the board to its default Red Pitaya FPGA configuration, you can do so by running the following command:
+7. If at any point you want to return the board to its default Red Pitaya FPGA configuration, you can do so by restarting the Red Pitaya or running the following command:
   - OS v1.04 or earlier:
   ```bash
   cat /opt/redpitaya/fpga/fpga_0.94.bit > /dev/xdevcfg